Inside-Out Prison Exchange Program

 The Inside-Out Prison Exchange Program is unlike any other class offered at ASU.
 The class combines ASU students (outside students) with an equal number of incarcerated students (inside students) at an Arizona State Prison Complex facility.
 Both ASU and incarcerated students have the same syllabus and academic requirements, and students learn about crime and justice together through collaboration and dialogue.

 Inside-Out was founded by Lori Pompa at Temple University with the first class taking place in the Philadelphia Prison System in 1997.
-The program has since grown to include over 1,500 trained instructors from nearly every U.S. state and 15 countries reaching over 65,000 students.
+The program has since grown to include over 1,600 trained instructors from nearly every U.S. state and 15 countries reaching over 65,000 students.
 The Spring 2016 class taught at ASU was the first time the course was taught in the state of Arizona.
+In 2022, the program received the ASU President's Medal for Social Embeddedness.

 To be considered for the course, students are required to fill out an application.
 Students who make the short list of applicants will then complete a brief interview with the course facilitators, who are responsible for selecting the final roster of students for the course.
 Class size is very limited.